voluntarily/vly2/README.md

 6. `npm run lint` - runs standard to check for lint errors ( npm run fix to fix lint errors )

-Once you see the message "Voluntari.ly is running on port: 3122!
+Once you see the message "Voluntarily is running on port: 3122!
 Be Awesome!" then you can open your browser at http://localhost:3122.

 If you see the message "Please make sure Mongodb is installed and running!"  then go back and start mongod.